googlefonts/googlefonts.github.io/gf-guide/tools.md

     On Windows:

     ``` code
-    env\Scripts\activate.bat
+    myenv\Scripts\activate.bat
     ```
 3. After you have activated the virtual environment, the command prompt will display the name of the virtual environment that you are using in parentheses:

     ``` code
-    (env) userName directoryName $
+    (myenv) userName directoryName $
     ```
-3. To deactivate the virtual env, just type `deactivate`.
+3. To deactivate the virtual environment, just type `deactivate`.
 Note that closing the Terminal window will also deactivate the environment, and you will have to reactivate it every time you want to work on your project.

-You can install as many venvs as you want; in each project directory or your user home directory if you intend to use the same venv for all your projects.
-Command-line tools often have settings to run a command automatically when a new window opens; you could activate one venv this way and avoid having to type it every time.
+You can install as many virtual environments as you want; in each project directory or your user home directory if you intend to use the same virtual environment for all your projects.
+Command-line tools often have settings to run a command automatically when a new window opens; you could activate one virtual environment this way and avoid having to type it every time.

 It is *not* recommended to instal virtual environments in clouds, drives, dropbox, etc.